SameerJadav/keyper/README.md

 ## Contributing

 If you'd like to contribute to Keyper, please feel free to open an issue or submit a pull request.
-We welcome your suggestions and improvements!
+I welcome your suggestions and improvements!

 ## License